|9/28/2017||Public-Private Partnership Opportunities for Water and Water Resource Recovery Utility Energy Projects|

 , Effective Microbial Control Strategies for Main Breaks and Depressurization

 .
 Project 4307 is intended to improve utility responses to main breaks and depressurization events to better protect public health.
 The study team of HDR Engineering and American Water will provide an update on work completed to date and the results of a Risk Management Workshop conducted in April 2012.

 |5/1/2012||Foundation Knowledge Webcast: Guidance for Managing Long Term Performance of Asbestos Cement Pipe|

-This Webcast discusses the results of project #4093, which explored the current conditions and state of the art in management of AC water main assets.
+, which explored the current conditions and state of the art in management of AC water main assets.
 This includes pipe deterioration and failure, condition assessment, remaining service life prediction, repair, rehabilitation and replacement, and health and waste management protocols.
 These key results were placed into the context of risk management and economic-based decisions, which can be used as a guide to manage AC pipe inventories.
-The final report for project #4093 will be available in mid to late 2012.
+The final report for project is now available on the project page.